-Following through on working parent support policies, like parental leave and flexible working is the only way to show that you have confidence in the importance - and good business sense - of promoting gender equality.
+Following through on working parent support policies, like parental leave and flexible working, is the only way to demonstrate that they come from a place of confidence in the importance and good business sense of promoting gender equality.
 But getting from policy to practice requires active manager support across the organisation.

-When employees see their employers delivering what was promised, they will have more reason to feel confident and valued in their workplace, and with that comes the associated commercial benefits of a fully engaged workforce.
+When employees see their employers delivering what was promised, they will have more reason to feel confident and valued in their workplace, and with that comes the attendant commercial benefits of a fully engaged workforce.